okfn-brasil/schemaOrg-Wikidata-Map/README.md

 * [Wikidata state summarizations](docs/reports.md)

-Our focus is only the "core ontology" of Schema.Org](http://schema.org).
+Our focus is  the "core ontology" of [Schema.Org](http://schema.org).
 Today, as stated by [schema.org/docs](http://schema.org/docs/schemas.html) of version 3.2,

 > The core vocabulary currently consists of 589 Types, 860 Properties, and 114 Enumeration values.